 The powertrain was later adapted and evolved continually, so that it powers today’s most popular Moto Guzzi models like the V7 Racer, the Stelvio 8V 1200 and the Norge GT 8V – bikes that will be the stars of the show at the anniversary Guzzi World Days event in September 2011.

-We’ll bring you more news about the celebrations as soon as we have it… In the meantime keep an eye out on their website – Moto GuzziEnjoy more Fast Bikes reading in the four-weekly magazine.
+We’ll bring you more news about the celebrations as soon as we have it… In the meantime keep an eye out on their website – Moto GuzziEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.